-The 2019 season was the first time in Major League history that two teams homered in at least 10 straight to start the season -- with the Dodgers doing so in 10 straight and Seattle now at 20.
-The Mariners tied the '02 Indians' record on Mitch Haniger's go-ahead solo shot in the top of the ninth inning last Wednesday in Kansas City, and broke it on Dee Gordon's solo shot there on Thursday afternoon.
-Now into the next week, the streak is still going.
+Tampa Bay broke the mark previously set by the 2019 Mariners, who homered in each of their first 20 games.
+In all, there have been 11 teams to go deep in at least 12 straight games to start a season.
+(The 2019 season was the first time in Major League history that two teams homered in at least 10 straight to start the season -- with the Dodgers doing so in 10 straight and Seattle in 20.

 Here’s a look at the most consecutive games with a home run to start a season:

 The Mariners saved their streak in the late innings twice more than once.
 On April 15, Encarnacion and Omar Narvaez's back-to-back homers in the eighth inning extended it to 19 games.
 On April 16, Bruce's homer in the eighth pushed it to 20, and gave Seattle a Major League-leading 42 home runs.
 Finally, the next day, the Indians shut out the M's, 1-0.

 3) 2002 Cleveland -- 14 straight: Cleveland set the record with 14 straight games with a home run to start the 2002 season.
 Perhaps unsurprisingly, they went 11-3 in that stretch.
 The home run barrage was led by Matt Lawton, who had five during the streak.
 The only other Cleveland batter with more than two in that span was Jim Thome, who knocked four.
 In all, 10 Cleveland players hit at least one home run during the stretch, with Russell Branyan, Ellis Burks, Travis Fryman and Omar Vizquel hitting two each and Brady Anderson, Milton Bradley, Einar Diaz and Ricky Gutierrez each hitting one.
 Cleveland hit 21 home runs across those 14 games.